ConnorBaker/CS310_Lectures/final_review/main.md

 ### Priority Queues/ Heaps

-*NB: The numbering in the PDF I'm follow is weird -- it's not me.*
+*NB: The numbering in the PDF I'm following is weird -- it's not me.*

 56. What are the common operations supported by a priority queue?
 57. Compare and contrast different data structures we covered in class to implement a priority queue.